deeputech/deeputech.github.io/_posts/2021-01-21-concurrency-in-modern-languages-go.md

 ---
-title: 'Concurrency in modern programming languages: Golang'
+title: "Concurrency in modern programming languages: Golang"
 description: >-
   Building a concurrent web server in Golang to compare concurrency performance with Rust, JS, TS, Kotlin, and Java